KipkorirVictor/KipkorirVictor/README.md

 - 👋 Hi, I’m @KipkorirVictor
-- 👀 I’m interested in Mobile Development and Embedded Systems
+- 👀 I’m interested in Mobileand Web Development, and Embedded Systems
-- 🌱 I’m currently learning Django and Hardware Design
+- 🌱 I’m currently learning .NET and Hardware Design
-- 💞️ I’m looking to collaborate on Flutter mobile app projects
+- 💞️ I’m looking to collaborate on Flutter and C# projects
 - 📫 How to reach me is through my email " kipkorirbett69@gmail.com"
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: There are no perfect tools, just good tools for people with certain goals